edwinKR/computer-science/3.Techniques/README.md

 - Time Complexity: O(n*log(n))
 - Note: Recursion for dividing into sub-lists, it is O(log n) time.
 However, when merging and returning through each stack, it would be sorting linearly with O(n).
 - Mergesort is the best sort!

+***Quick Sort***
+- Very efficient for large data sets.
+- Time Complexity: Average O(n*log(n)) | Worst Case O(n^2)
+- Performance depends largely on the selection of the "pivot"
+- Selection of Pivot (5 approaches)
+  - First index element of the data set.
+(Can be worst performance)
+  - Last index element of the data set.
+(Can be worst performance)
+  - Middle index element of the data set.
+  - Median index element of the data set.
+  - Random index element of the data set.
+(Usually works the best for large data sets.
+Also, ensures O(n*log(n) performance))

 ### Greedy Algorithm
 - Always making the "locally" optimal choice.